Uganda’s Wonders, Chimps, Gorillas and White Rhino

 This morning starts with a transfer to Rakai district (approx. 3 hours) for another great cultural experience.

 This friendly community will show you how they make bark cloth and tell you all about its traditional and artistic uses.
 See how the bark is removed and the tree bandaged in banana leaves so it grows back.
 Then join in as it is boiled and bashed with special mallets and then dried in the sun.
-You will see a typical rural village of this region with its homes and gardens and yo...Read All
+You will see a typical rural village of this region with its homes and gardens and you can find out all about village life.

 Relax and Fly Home!